 After conducting a review of management analysis, the Directors have reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, the Directors consider it appropriate to adopt the going-concern basis in preparing the Annual Report.

-On behalf of the Executive Board of DSCO
+On behalf of the Executive Boar DSCO d of

-Mr. Niek Hoek Executive Director Mr. Stephan Nanninga Executive Director
+Mr. Niek Hoek Mr. Stephan Nanninga

+Executive Director Executive Director

-Financial Statements 2018
+Financial Statements 2019

 Statement of profit and loss and other comprehensive income